vmware/vic/doc/user_doc/vic_app_dev/network_use_cases.md

     Hello world!Connection closed by foreign host.

-##### Outcome
+#### Outcome
 Server and Client can ping each other by name.
 You can connect to the server on port 5000 from the client container and to port 5000 on the virtual container host external interface.

+###Containers on Multiple Bridge Networks

+Create containers on multiple bridge networks by mapping ports through the Docker server.
+The virtual container host must have an IP address on the relevant bridge networks.
+To create bridge networks, use  `network create`

+Example:
+Run a container:
+ `docker run -it --net net1 --net net2 busybox`
+For this container to reach both networks or containers connected to only those networks:

+	docker run -it --net net1 --name n1 busybox docker run -it --net net2 --name n2 busybox docker run -it --net net1 --net net2 --name n12 busybox

+#### Outcome
+n1 and n2 cannot talk to each other<br>
+n12 can talk to both n1 and n2

-#### Containers using External Network
+### Containers using External Network

 Configure two external networks in vSphere:
 `default-external` is `10.2.0.0/16` with gateway `10.2.0.1`
 `vic-production` is `208.91.3.0/24` with gateway `208.91.3.1`

-Associate a virtual container host, then set up the virtual container host to the default external network.
+Associate a virtual container host, then set up the virtual container host to the default external network at 208.91.3.2.

-Attach the virtual container host to the default-external network at 08.91.3.2.

 `docker network ls` shows: